 - Week 1: Audit, crawl, and URL inventory

-- Week 2: Redirect map + staging QA
+- Week 2: Redirect map, template QA, analytics QA

-- Week 3: Launch + search console updates
+- Week 3: Launch + Search Console + daily checks

 Should you DIY or hire a service?